 ebola USED to be at the top of my list of irrational fears. presbyterian hospital is about 5 miles north of where i'm sitting right now.

-― i'd rather be arrested by you folks than by anybody i know (art), Wednesday, 1 October 2014 01:07 (five years ago) link
+― i'd rather be arrested by you folks than by anybody i know (art), Wednesday, 1 October 2014 01:07 (seven years ago) link

-― i'd rather be arrested by you folks than by anybody i know (art), Wednesday, 1 October 2014 01:15 (five years ago) link
+― i'd rather be arrested by you folks than by anybody i know (art), Wednesday, 1 October 2014 01:15 (seven years ago) link

 The Frontline piece on this a week or so ago was eye-opening.
 Hospitals that are barely more than cordoned off fields, mass graves, disinfecting the back of trucks (where patients ride, near death) by tossing in buckets of bleach, doctors and other aid workers more or less forced to visit villages free of any special suits for fear of scaring the shit out of everyone, children orphaned and alone overnight.
 Just heartbreaking.
 It's both a matter of doctors struggling to keep up with a rapidly and easily spreading illness and a population almost impossible to isolate.
 Bodies being dumped and left by the side of the road, families taking members out of quarantine, superstitious treatments co-mingling with modern medicine ...